MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-implement.md

 ## Check-ins

 In your check-in meetings, you and the program participants can discuss program learnings, MyAnalytics, and the experience in general.
 Set a frequency that works best for your team.
 Typically, a bi-weekly cadence is sufficiently frequent.
 Alternatively, you can dedicate part of the agenda of an existing team meeting for these check-ins.
-The recommended duration time is 15-30 minutes, depending on the agenda and size of the group.
+The recommended duration time is 15-30 minutes, depending on the agenda and size of the team.
 Meetings can be held virtually, in-person, or a mix of both depending on where team members are located.

 Start with the following sample check-in meeting agenda:

  * What is going well?
 What could go even better?
  * Product and program questions
- * Habit-change playbook results
+ * Habit playbook results
- * Agree on takeaways to share on the collaboration channel
+ * Agree on takeaways to document and share with the team

 Contact program participants a day or two ahead of the scheduled meeting to ask if there are topics that they want to discuss.
 This gives you time to prepare to ensure that the meeting is efficient and keeps to the allocated meeting time.
 To prevent questions from dominating the check-in agenda, remind program participants that they can ask product and program questions at any time on the collaboration channel.

 If you are running a large program and the program participants are divided into sub-groups that attend separate check-ins, ask each group to post key takeaways from the check-in to the collaboration channel to keep the broader team informed of progress and to support active conversations on the collaboration channel.

-## Managing Resistance
+## Manage Resistance

 In every change program, you can expect some resistance from program participants.
 This is true even when the whole group initially supports the change.
 Change is not a linear process.
 People who experience change but crave the status quo will face setbacks when their motivation wanes or when they stumble upon obstacles.
 This is another reason to frequently reiterate the purpose of your program to keep it top of mind for participants.